Want to swap your two wheels for four? If you’re thinking about hitting the Dutch roads, read our complete guide to

 You can compare Dutch car insurance policies quickly and efficiently using comparison websites like Pricewise, Independer, and United Consumers.
 To find out more about auto coverage, including the requirements for taking out a policy, read our complete guide to car insurance in the Netherlands.

 Park your car

 Living in the countryside or suburbs may not present a problem, but if you live in a major city like Amsterdam, you’ll need a parking permit and there may even be a wait list.
 But, a bonus for electric cars: you’ll have priority on the wait list.

 Should you buy a new or used car?

 Sure, who doesn’t love that new car smell?
 But, there are more factors to consider when deciding whether to buy a new or used car in the Netherlands.
 For starters, new cars are more expensive simply because they’re new.
 Expect a couple of thousand euros to be knocked off its price as soon as you drive it off the showroom forecourt.

 Buying a new car in the Netherlands

 Another thing that makes new cars more expensive?
 BPM tax.
 The first owner of a new car (or one which has just been imported to the Netherlands) must pay the BPM tax (Bijzondere Verbruiksbelasting van Personenauto’s) to register the vehicle in their name.

 But if the sky’s the limit, why not go ahead and get yourself a Tesla?
-There’s eight showrooms in the Netherlands and, as mentioned earlier, that electric car will put you on the priority list for a parking permit.
+There are eight showrooms in the Netherlands and, as mentioned earlier, that electric car will put you on the priority list for a parking permit.

 Buying a used car in the Netherlands